Vargasavour Recipes

 Marinated Tomatoes

-These marinated tomatoes are juicy, herby, and full of flavor.
-Perfect as a side dish, salad topping, or spooned over crusty bread for a quick snack.
+These marinated tomatoes are juicy, garlicky, and full of fresh Mediterranean flavor.
+Made with ripe tomatoes, white balsamic vinegar, olive oil, parsley, and oregano, they work beautifully as a quick side dish, salad topping, or spooned over crusty bread.

 5 from 1 vote